 Our Animal Welfare Committee includes the following recognized third-party experts:

-Anna Butters-Johnson, Ph.D. – Dr. Butters-Johnson is a professor in animal behavior and welfare and Tyrone D. Artz, M.D.
-Chair for Faculty Excellence in Ani at Iowa State University.
+Anna Johnson, Ph.D. – Dr. Johnson is a professor in animal behavior and welfare and Tyrone D. Artz, M.D.
+Chair for Faculty Excellence in Animal Science at Iowa State University (ISU).
 She completed her Ph.D. in Animal Science at Texas Tech University.
-Prior to joining ISU, she was Director of Animal Welfare for the National Pork Board and is a member of the Professional Animal Auditors Certification Organization.
+Dr. Johnson serves multiple stakeholders in their efforts on animal welfare and prior to joining ISU was Director of Animal Welfare for the National Pork Board.

 Janice Swanson, Ph.D. – Dr. Swanson is professor and the Director of Animal Welfare and Behavior at Michigan State University.
 She assumed her position in July 2007 after 15 years on the faculty at Kansas State University Department of Animal Sciences and Industry.
 Dr. Swanson serves on the animal welfare advisory committees of other food companies and is an internationally recognized expert in animal welfare and social responsibility in the food system.

 Candace Croney, Ph.D. – Dr. Croney is Director of the Center for Animal Welfare Science at the Purdue University College of Veterinary Medicine and a professor of animal behavior and well-being at Purdue University.
 Previously, Dr. Croney was associate professor of animal behavior and bioethics in the department of Veterinary Preventative Medicine at the Ohio State University.
 She has served as an animal welfare advisor to the National Pork Board, the Animal Agriculture Alliance, the Northwest Sustainable Dairy Program, and the American Zoo and Aquarium Association.

 Post is committed to continuing to enhance and evolve our animal welfare policies and ensure our suppliers are accountable to our policies.